snowyTheHamster/search-files-recursive/README.md

 ## Issues / Future Milestone Ideas

 - Search results displayed in popup not 1 result per line
+- Search results overflows window and no way to reach close button
 - Add checkboxs for common file extensions
 - Display all file extension types in search result
 - Add option to search for filename